UNC Family Medicine Patient Advisory Council

 Her FMC physician, Dr. Weir, told her about the Patient Advisory Council and how to apply to be a member.
 She has been a member of the PAC since its inception in 2012.

 Janice attended the iPOP3 conference and two Kaizen events, as well as provided input to several research initiatives at FMC.
-She attends the LTLT meeting and represents the FMC PAC on hospital-wide committees, as the current Patient Advisory Council’s Patient Co-Chair.
+She represents the FMC PAC on hospital-wide committees, including the UNC Clinical Data Warehouse Research Committee.

 Janice and her family have been patients at FMC since 2006.